-With Netflix‘s Rebecca due out on 21 October 2020, I have taken the time to rank five favorite Rebecca film adaptations based on Daphne du Maurier’s 1938 Gothic novel.
+I have ranked my five favorite Rebecca film adaptations based on Daphne du Maurier’s 1938 Gothic novel.

 Dame Daphne du Maurier’s 1938 novel tells the story of an unnamed young woman, “I”, in her early 20’s who marries a wealthy widower, Maxim de Winter, after meeting in Monte Carlo.
 But nothing is quite as it seems, the new Mrs. de Winter discovers.